MyFi-UBT/thesis_implementation/analysis/ARM/readme.md

 [5] Akiba, Takuya, et al. "Optuna: A next-generation hyperparameter optimization framework."
 Proceedings of the 25th ACM SIGKDD international conference on knowledge discovery & data mining.
 2019.

-[6] Myriel Fichtner and Stefan Jablonski (2024)."
+[6] Myriel Fichtner and Stefan Jablonski."
 Applying Association Rules to Enhance Process Models through the Extraction of Relevant Process Details from Image Data.", Communications of the IBIMA, Vol. 2024, Article ID 172169, https://doi.org/10.5171/2024.172169.
 2024.